Coordinator of Piano and Collaborative Piano

 DMA, Piano Performance, Univ. of Cincinnati College-Conservatory of Music

 MM, Piano Performance and Literature, Eastman School of Music

 Fall 2019 office hours: T 1:00-3:00pm

-Born in Morgan City, Louisiana, Adam Mayon’s immense pianistic interest began at the early age of five.
-For twenty-one years, he has harnessed his talent, and his success as a pianist has grown substantially in recent years through his intensive schooling and professional experience.
-Adam has been nationally recognized with 1st and 2nd prizes respectively in the National Divisions of the Music Teacher’s National Association Young Artist Competition and the National Federation of Music Clubs Young Artist Competition.
-He holds a Doctor of Musical Arts degree in Piano Performance from Cincinnati College-Conservatory of Music, with previous performance degrees earned from Eastman School of Music and Loyola University New Orleans.
-Major teachers include Michael Chertock, Soyeon Lee, Douglas Humpherys, John Murphy, Frank Heneghan, and Chan Kiat Lim.
+Born in Morgan City, Louisiana, Adam Mayon’s pianistic interest began at the age of five.
+Since developing his talent, he has been nationally recognized with top prizes in the National Divisions of the Music Teachers National Association Young Artist Competition and the National Federation of Music Clubs Young Artist Competition.
+He holds a Doctor of Musical Arts degree in Piano Performance from Cincinnati College-Conservatory of Music, with previous degrees earned from Eastman School of Music and Loyola University, New Orleans.
+He has studied with internationally acclaimed pianists and teachers, including Michael Chertock, Soyeon Kate Lee, James Tocco, Douglas Humpherys, John Murphy, Frank Heneghan, and Chan Kiat Lim.